Traumatic Brain Injury - Articles

 He sustained traumatic brain injuries and died six days after the incident.

-John had worked as a United Airlines ramp serviceman for over 20 years before accompanying a U.S. military flight from the United States to a Kuwaiti air base.
+John had worked as a United Airlines ramp serviceman for 20 years before accompanying a U.S. military flight from the United States to a Kuwaiti air base.

 According to the lawsuit, Boeing and NMC-Wollard Inc., the manufacturer of the loader, failed to provide safety equipment to Bruce to protect him in the event of a fall.